Carlos-M-A/notes/devops/cloud-computing.md

 ## TERMS

 * CSP: Cloud Solution Provider or Cloud Service Provider.
 E.g. AWS, Google Cloud Platform, Microsoft Azure
+* SLA: Service Level Agreement: The agreement between the cloud service provider and the customers
+* Elasticity: the ability of a system to adapt the changing workload demand to the resources
+* Cloud native: an application that was designed to reside in the cloud from the start
+* Private cloud: cloud accessible only to selected users of a single organization
+* Public cloud: cloud accessible for all users over the internet, using pay-per-use access to services
 * GCP: Google Cloud Platform.
 The cloud of Google
 * AWS: Amazon Web Services.
 The cloud of Amazon
 * Microsoft Azure: The cloud of Microsoft

 ## TYPES OF CLOUD SERVICES

-* IaaS - Infrastruture as a Service
+* IaaS - Infrastruture as a Service (You manage the virtual machine)
-* CaaS - Container as a Service ()
+* CaaS - Container as a Service (You manage the container (Docker, Kubernetes, ...))
 * PaaS - Platform as a Service (You just build the app)
 * FaaS - Function as a Service (Serverless)
-* SaaS - Software as a Service (Normal apps for users: Gmail, Office 365, Youtube)
+* SaaS - Software as a Service (Normal apps for users: Gmail, Office 365, SAP, Youtube)

 ### Table 1